-By default, the Video Frame Buffer Read core is in free-running mode after kickoff.
-It generates video stream pixels at a clock rate of ap_clk.
-The Video Frame Buffer Read core reads frames from a memory mapped AXI4 memory interface and sends the data out over the AXI4-Stream master interface.
+The Video Frame Buffer Read core generates video stream pixels at a clock rate of ap\clk.
+The core reads frames from a memory mapped AXI4 memory interface and sends the data out over the AXI4-Stream master interface.

 The AXI4-Stream to Video Out core, working with the Video Timing Controller, interfaces with the AXI4-Stream interface implementing a timed Video Protocol to a video source (parallel video data with video syncs and blanks).